What Is SESAC? Guide to SESAC Licensing, Cost & Penalties

 Alternatives to SESAC

-Rather than working with any PRO, you could choose unprotected music.
+Rather than working with any PRO, you could choose alternative sources of music.
 Alternatives to PRO licenses include the following:

 • Public domain music: Songs recorded before 1926 are no longer protected by copyright.
 You can play these very old recordings without using a PRO at all, but remember that newer recordings are protected.